CEO and Co-Founder

 Ron is married and has a grown daughter who is also an entrepreneur.

 Wilson Hughes was named Executive Vice President, Wireless in June of 2012.
 Prior to that, he was the Chief Operating Officer of GCI since June 1991.
 Hughes has more than 40 years of experience as an executive, engineer and project manager in the communications, engineering and construction industries in Alaska.
 He is past chairman of the Anchorage Economic Development Corporation and is past chairman of the Alaska Industrial Development and Export Authority.
-He currently serves as a board member of the Alaska Energy Authority, the Alaska Industrial Development and Export Authority and The Conservation Fund.
+He currently serves as a board member of The Conservation Fund.
 Prior to joining GCI, Hughes was president of Northern Air Cargo of Anchorage, Alaska.
 He has also served as president of Enserch Alaska Services Inc., an Alaska construction company and Frank Moolin & Associates, Inc., an Anchorage engineering firm.
 He received a bachelor’s degree in electrical engineering from the University of Missouri at Rolla and a master’s in science and engineering management from the University of Alaska.

 Paul E. Landes joined GCI in 1999 and has been a member of the senior executive team since January 2011 when he became senior vice president of consumer services.
 Currently responsible for all areas pertaining to residential products, Landes and his team have developed a reputation for creating innovative campaigns that have resulted in accelerated, long-term growth for Alaska’s largest telecommunications company.
 Notable milestones include overseeing the development of all 38 storefronts in the state, launching the GCI 1GIG red service in Alaska, and increasing the number of household cable modems from 1,000 to 125,000 over the course of his tenure.